bwvoss/failure-patterns-essay/README.md

-## How to Design Fault Tolerant Applications
+## Building Fault Tolerant Software the Sane Way

 ### Tell me if this seems familiar